-Begin with nice, fresh garden or potting soil.
+Begin with a nice, fresh garden or potting soil.
 If you are growing in containers, purchase a good brand of potting soil.
 You can keep this replenished by feeding the soil with used coffee grounds and crushed eggshells.

 2. Start With Seedlings

-When you buy a package of seeds it may seem you’re saving quite a bit of money; however, many things can go wrong when growing any kind of plant from seed.
+When you buy a package of seeds, it may seem you’re saving quite a bit of money; however, many things can go wrong when growing any kind of plant from seed.
 If you are new at gardening, you are far better off starting with seedlings.

-Realize that when you purchase a package of seeds you are in essence purchasing dozens of little pre-seedlings.
+Realize that when you purchase a package of seeds, you are, in essence purchasing dozens of little pre-seedlings.
 You probably don’t need that many!

-Begin by purchasing one or two of the very healthiest looking seedlings available in your local grocery, home-improvement or gardening center.
+Begin by purchasing one or two of the very healthiest-looking seedlings available in your local grocery, home improvement, or gardening center.

 Take good care of these, and you should have plenty of fresh herbs to enjoy.

 Just as with any kind of plant, there are herbs that are difficult to grow and herbs that are easy to grow.
 Basil happens to be one of the easiest herbs.
 Start your growing adventure with a couple of strong and hardy basil seedlings.